rotundasoftware/modui-base/README.md

 To create a subview, just include an empty `div` with the `data-subview` attribute in a view's HTML contents (e.g. `<div data-subview="mySubview"></div>`) and then define a creator function with a matching name in the class' `subviewCreators` property.
 The subview management logic:

 * Automatically puts references to subviews in a hash keyed by name, e.g. `this.subviews.mySubview`
-* Maintains subviews when a parent view is re-rendered, preserving subview state.
+* Maintains subviews when a parent view is re-rendered, preserving subview state
-* Automatically cleans up (i.e. removes) subviews when a parent view is removed.
+* Automatically cleans up (i.e. removes) subviews when a parent view is removed

 ### Messages
 ModuiBase discourages the use of traditional Backbone events in favor of a more restrictive way to communicate between views that helps enforce encapsulation.
 Instead of events being triggered, "messages" are "spawned" by a view and passed up the DOM hierarchy.
 Messages are similar to DOM events but exist only in and for the "view layer" of abstraction, and do not bubble by default.
 As a result, the set of messages that are emitted from a view is limited and well defined, and lateral or global dependencies that complicate component reuse in different contexts are generally avoided.